huang-0505/AC215_The_Bear_Dungeon/README.md

 ### End to End Containerized Pipeline

 #### Containerized Pipeline overview

-In this milestone, we have the components for data management, including versioning, as well as the computer vision and language models.

 <!-- **Data**
 We gathered a dataset of 100,000 cheese images representing approximately 1,500 different varieties.
 The dataset, approximately 100GB in size, was collected from the following sources: (1), (2), (3).
 We have stored it in a private Google Cloud Bucket.